ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/document-extensions/timeseries/rollup-and-retention.markdown

 {PANEL: Samples}

-How to create time-series policies for a collection and pass them to the server:
+How to create time series policies for a collection and pass them to the server:

 {CODE rollup_and_retention_0@DocumentExtensions\TimeSeries\RollupAndRetention.cs /}